-You can use the a href="sec:pull">pull and a href="sec:build">build commands to download pre-built images from an external resource like 'Singularity Hub' or Docker Hub.
-When called on a native Singularity images like those provided on Singularity Hub, simply downloads the image file to your system.
+You can use the pull and build commands to download pre-built images from an external resource like Singularity Hub or Docker Hub.
+When called on a native Singularity images like those provided on Singularity Hub, pull simply downloads the image file to your system.